 Launched in September 2009 by the Creative Centre for Communication and Development (CCCD), with funding from the World Association for Christian Communication (WACC), Bring Voices in from the Margins was a 12-month communication rights programme designed to empower marginalised and vulnerable women in Zimbabwe through training in communication skills and information and communication technologies (ICTs).
 The project worked to assist participants to express their needs, make their voices heard, and manage their own communication, thereby allowing them to participate fully in their own development and to bring about long term social change.
+Communication Strategies

 The Creative Centre for Communication and Development (CCCD) identified a need to build women's computer and communication skills in order for them to enjoy their communication rights, which would in turn enable them to enjoy and advance other human rights and fundamental freedoms.
 The Bring Voices in from the Margins Project employed a full-time programme coordinator who trained women and girls in basic computer skills and communication.
 A Communication Rights Manual was produced to help guide the project trainers but can be used by any trainers who want to implement a communication rights programme in an environment where communication rights are not recognised, appreciated and upheld.

 The project converted a veranda into a computer lab with two desktop computers for the training, and organised participants into small group who attended lessons two days a week.
 Although the original project was designed to reach 30 women living with HIV and 30 girls, the scope of participants was expanded and a total of 90 people attended the trainings, including 15 men.
 Each participant had access to the computer twice a week for a minimum of two hours per session.
 According to the organisers, beyond the training activities, the makeshift computer lab became a popular meeting place for women and girls where they could freely have discussions with their peers and share their concerns, give advice, and motivate each other.